-NTS370 CREDITS: 3 PREREQUISITE(S): NTS201, NTW220

-Shell Scripting for Technologists
+NTS370 CREDITS: 3 PREREQUISITE(S): NTS201 AND NTW220 Shell Scripting for Technologists ç

 The goal of this course is to provide network security students with a solid foundation in creating shell scripts and basic programming concepts within UNIX/ Linux, specifically to aid in security related tasks.
 This course explores the creation of scripts to manage large amounts of security-related data and automate normal active security operations.
 Students will write shell scripts to manage, correlate and analyze security logs; pass variables from one security application to another to continue a flow of security activities; and to automate and simplify security related tasks and processes.
-The scripts and programs created in this course can be added to the student's portfolio.

-NTS405 CREDITS: 3 PREREQUISITE(S): NTS201
+NTS405 CREDITS: 3 PREREQUISITE(S): NTS201 Incident Response ဝိုင်ဝိုင်